MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/identity/multi-tenant/essentials.md

 Azure AD is the identity platform for M365 and Azure.
 When you use M365 services like Microsoft Office, Intune, or M365 Defender, you are using Azure AD.
 Signing into Microsoft Office, using the people picker in SharePoint and OneDrive, creating a new Team or M365 Group are example actions that Azure AD supports.

 All Azure resources must be deployed within an Azure Subscription.
-The subscription is a billing container and scope for applying [role-based access control (RBAC)](/azure/role-based-access-control/overview) * *The identities managing the subscription, including authentication and authorization for management, use Azure AD.
+The subscription is a billing container and scope for applying [role-based access control (RBAC)](/azure/role-based-access-control/overview).
+The identities managing the subscription, including authentication and authorization for management, use Azure AD.
 Subscriptions are attached or “pinned” to exactly one Azure AD tenant.

 Many Azure resources can use a [managed identity](/azure/active-directory/managed-identities-azure-resources/overview) to interact with other resources.
-The managed identity is a security principal in the Azure AD tenant that can be granted permissions and authorized to access APIs protected by Azure AD, including [Microsoft Graph](#_Microsoft_Graph).
+The managed identity is a security principal in the Azure AD tenant that can be granted permissions and authorized to access APIs protected by Azure AD, including Microsoft Graph.

-## <a id="_Microsoft_Graph"></a>Microsoft Graph
+## Microsoft Graph

 Microsoft web portals for Entra, Azure, and M365 provide a graphical interface to Azure AD.
 You can automate programmatic access to read and update Azure AD objects and configuration policies using a RESTful APIs called Microsoft Graph.
 There are many Microsoft Graph clients in various languages including [PowerShell](/azure/powershell/microsoftgraph/overview?view=graph-powershell-1.0), Go, Python, Java, .Net, Ruby, and more.
 Explore the [Microsoft Graph repositories](https://github.com/orgs/microsoftgraph/repositories) on GitHub.